Will the new academic year start as planned in September 2020?

-Will exams/assessments take place as scheduled?
+Will this year's graduation ceremonies take place as scheduled?

 I want to suspend/withdraw from my studies and return home.
 What should I do?